SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts.markdown

 ### Revoke Token

 You need to revoke a user’s `access_token` if the user terminates their account from your application.
 To revoke a user’s `access_token` call the /app-mgmt/v0/connections endpoint with a **DELETE** action.
+You are required to demonstrate your integration has the capability to revoke `access_token` for the inactive or disconnected users.
 Refer to [revoking a token](https://developer.concur.com/api-reference/authentication/apidoc.html#revoking-a-token-) for more details and the post example.

 ## <a name="being-geo-aware"></a>Being Geo Aware